Lorti/manu.ninja/src/pages/2018-08-27-using-the-speech-synthesis-interface-of-the-web-speech-api/index.md

 ## Fix utterance of punctuation marks

-The [Japanese Phrasebook](https://www.japanese-phrasebook.com/) app has sentences that start with an ellipsis or multiple underscores, to mark blanks.
+My [Japanese Phrasebook](https://www.japanese-phrasebook.com/) app has sentences that start with an ellipsis or multiple underscores, to mark blanks.
 Some text-to-speech implementations might read that out loud.
 This can be solved with a `/(…|[._]{2,})/` regex that sanitizes the text before speaking.

 Generally, though, any text-to-speech implementation is highly advanced and will try to read the same way a human does.